kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 In community college, I studied computer science and photography before getting hooked on visual storytelling.
 I decided I wanted to be a cinematographer.
-When film school rejected me initially, I took an alternate route: I moved to LA and tried to make it in the film industry anyway.
+When my film school applications didn’t work out, I took an alternate route: I moved to LA and tried to make it in the film industry anyway.

 I arrived in LA with restaurant-job savings as my safety net.
 Like many film hopefuls, I applied to unpaid Craigslist gigs.
 My first real break was as a